 Dr. Anthony Fauci tests positive for COVID-19, but is experiencing mild symptoms

-Dr. Anthony Fauci, the chief medical advisor to President Joe Biden and director of the National Institute of Allergy and Infectious Diseases, tested positive for COVID-19.
+Dr. Anthony Fauci, the chief medical adviser to President Biden and director of the National Institute of Allergy and Infectious Diseases, has tested positive for COVID-19.

 Fauci has helped lead the U.S. government's response to the coronavirus pandemic since the initial outbreak.